|

 This corridor experiences frequently-recurring congestion due to traffic volumes regularly exceeding the capacity of the road.
 Studies of the corridor in the 1990s and early 2010s determined that a significant percentage of the traffic is passing all the way through the corridor or is traveling between the major interchanges and, therefore, recommended barrier-separated express to segregate that traffic — including a substantial amount of truck traffic — from the local traffic that will remain in the existing mainlanes, thus reducing congestion there.

-It is estimated that when the first phase is complete, travel time on the existing mainlanes between the Bexar county line and Loop 410 North will be cut in half from about 20 minutes to less than 10 minutes.
+It is estimated that when the Central Segment is complete, travel time on the existing mainlanes between the Bexar county line and Loop 410 North will be cut in half from about 20 minutes to less than 10 minutes.
 When the entire project is complete, the travel time between FM 1103 and Frost Bank Center Dr. is estimated to be reduced from about 45 minutes to less than 20 minutes.

 HOV lanes are now being added to major freeway expansion projects in San Antonio where feasible.
 The intent is to encourage carpooling and use of mass transit.
 Each person that opts to do so is one less vehicle on the freeway, which helps to reduce congestion and pollution for everyone.
 A study of this corridor showed an impressive 10% of commuters were already carpooling, a number that could increase with the provision of an HOV lane.
 For more information about local HOV lanes, see the HOV lanes page.